 Their relationship was supposedly platonic.
 It is said they were euphoric that November night before the suicide.
-It is said they drank tea and wine as they penned their farewell letters.
+It is said they drank tea and wine (or, according to other sources, coffee and cognac) in the garden of the guest house and sang as they penned their farewell letters.
 He writes to his sister, Ulrike.